 Soon after Biola was founded in downtown Los Angeles in 1908 to prepare men and women to impact the world for Jesus Christ, it began reaching out to the world and founded the Hunan Bible Institute in China in 1909.

-Wars and civil strife raged in China, making Biola's Hunan Institute work all the more dangerous.
-In the summer of 1937, when Japan invaded China, the Institute's buildings were threatened by constant bombings.
+Wars and civil strife raged in China, making Biola's Hunan Bible Institute work all the more dangerous.
+In the summer of 1937, when Japan invaded China, the institute's buildings were threatened by constant bombings.
 Christian work in China was at great risk.

 Twenty-seven years later, in 1979, the People's Republic of China began compensating Biola for its abandoned properties.

 Biola's mission since 1908 to impact the world for Jesus Christ has not changed.
-Missions has always been - and continues to be - at the heart of all the programs at Biola University and its seven schools - the School of Arts and Sciences, Talbot School of Theology, Rosemead School of Psychology, the School of Professional Studies, the Crowell School of Business, the School of Education and the School of Science, Technology and Health, The School of Cinema and Media Arts and Talbot School of Theology.
+Missions has always been — and continues to be — at the heart of all the programs at Biola University and its ten schools — the Cook School of Intercultural Studies, the Crowell School of Business, Rosemead School of Psychology, the School of Education, the School of Fine Arts and Communication, the School of Humanities and Social Sciences, the School of Science, Technology and Health, The School of Cinema and Media Arts and Talbot School of Theology.

 The School of Intercultural Studies was founded to further the Great Commission.
 To take the story and tell it to all people, in all places.
 As Biola's founding fathers declared during the early 1900s, "There are thousands of unoccupied fields throughout the land, and more than half of the earth's inhabitants have never heard the Gospel."

 Biola continues to respond to the call of the Great Commission.
 We are called to tell the story, to give it voice.
-In 2000, the School of Intercultural Studies opened an extension center in Chiang Mai, Northern Thailand, which offers classes to missionaries in two degree programs, the Master of Arts in Intercultural Studies and the Doctor of Missiology.
+In 2000, the Cook School of Intercultural Studies opened an extension center in Chiang Mai, Thailand, which offers classes to missionaries in multiple graduate programs at the masters and doctoral levels.
 Students come from all over Asia including China.
-Another extension center opened in Europe, where classes take place at Lithuania Christian College (LCC) in Klaipeda, a Baltic Sea port.
+The newest extension center opened in Europe in 2016.
+Classes take place in Saint-Legiér, Switzerland.
 This center meets the needs of expatriate North American missionaries as well as Western and Eastern European Christians.

 Consider how His Story and your story come together — see anew that it's all about Him — you will find your place of preparation here.